zaid-g/SaltPass/README.md

 To generate a new password (for example when newly signing up for a website), it is recommended to run the program twice to decrease the chance that the generated password is invalid due to typos.

-The length of the generated passwords is 20 characters by default (can modify in code).
+The length of the generated passwords is 26 hex characters by default (can modify in code).
+So by default, password entropy = 16^26 = 2^104 --> 104 bits of entropy.